tpximpact/mhclg-oruk/content/adopt/03_pid.md

 ## 5. Benefits
 ORUK has created a separate business case document for councils to start up an implementation project.
 This can be found [here](/adopt/02_business_case)

-The following outlines the key capabilities and benefits that implementing ORUK is expected to deliver.
+The following 3 bullet points outline the key capabilities and benefits that implementing ORUK is expected to deliver.
 The bigger benefits will be realised when citizens and frontline workers consume the accurate date.

 - Aggregating data from various sources will provide efficiency savings for those currently managing their own service directories through reducing duplication of effort and focussing assurance on a single data repository.
 - ORUK's rich data set will help people find the right service and decide to attend without needing further information.